Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Conclusion

 \section{Conclusion}

-In this paper, we focus on reducing the computational cost of Large Vision-Language Models (LVLMs) across parameters and inputs.
+In this paper, we focus on reducing the computational cost of Large Vision-Language Models (LVLMs) across parameters and inputs perspectives.
 By building comprehensive comparisons, we empirically demonstrate that LVLMs suffer from serious redundancy across layers and tokens.
-Based on a series of meaningful insights, we propose a new Pruning All-Rounder (PAR) framework, that can jointly compress the model's parameters and inputs in a self-supervised learning manner.
-Meanwhile, this PAR is a flexible pruner, it provides multiple selectable versions to deal with different compression scenarios.
-As a preliminary exploration, we expect our work can introduce multiple strong baselines and inspire our community to explore more effective acceleration strategies.
+Based on a series of meaningful insights, we propose a new Pruning All-Rounder (PAR) framework, which can jointly compress the model's parameters and inputs in a self-supervised learning manner.
+As a preliminary exploration, we expect our work to serve as a strong baseline and inspire our community to explore more effective acceleration strategies.